ranja-sarkar/Markov/README.md

 **Gibbs:**

-Given a multivariate (two or more) distribution, it is simpler to sample from a conditional distribution than from a joint distribution.
+Given a multivariate (two or more) distribution and calculated conditional probability, it is simpler to sample from a conditional distribution than from a joint distribution.
+The idea behind Gibbs sampling is that we sample each variable in turn, conditioned on the values of all the other variables in the distribution.
+Gibbs Sampling is appropriate for discrete (rather than continuous) distribution.

 <img width="347" alt="g1" src="https://github.com/user-attachments/assets/1a28c36f-a58b-4ba1-a3cd-af611bfca32e">
 <img width="322" alt="g2" src="https://github.com/user-attachments/assets/9e593afd-ec97-4cd0-9bf1-66d4b885696b">